How to Start a Business in California (Step-by-Step)

 Step 1: Choose Your Business Structure

 Before starting your business, you need to decide which type of entity suits your goals.
-Here’s a breakdown of the most common structures:
+The structure you choose will affect your personal liability protection, tax obligations, and ongoing compliance requirements.
+Here's a breakdown of the most common structures:

 Step 2: Name Your Business